Join: email join-mmwrcn at lists.wisc.edu

-White Papers and Posters: we had a strong set of submissions of white papers and the accepted authors have been notified.
-We will soon have the list of white paper available on the website.
+White Papers and Posters: We had a strong set of submissions of white papers and the accepted authors have been notified.
+The list of white papers is posted on the agenda page.

 Themes: Building on the discussions from the kickoff workshop and recent developments, we have converged on three main themes for the workshop, which will be reflected in the panels and breakouts:

 1) Research and Technology Roadmap for RCN contributions at the interface of Hardware/Antennas (HW) and CSP (communication and signal processing)

 2) Research and Technology Roadmap for RCN contributions at the interface of CSP and NET (networking)

 3) Research and Technology Roadmap for Prototype and Testbed Development to facilitate testing and refinement of mmW technology.